ELENA-LANG/elena-lang/readme.txt

 Otherwise you may use setup executable.

+The language requires Visual C++ Redistributable for VS 2015

 To open, compile or debug the programs and libraries use ELENA GUI IDE (<app root>\bin\elide.exe) or ELENA Command Line Compiler (<app root>\bin\elc.exe).